euro-cordex/cordex/README.rst

 Highlights
 ==========

-Using the ESGF module for browsing the file system and creatind pandas dataframes of file selections:
+Using the ESGF module for browsing the file system and creating pandas dataframes of file selections:
+(DKRZ example)

 .. code-block:: python